datahint-eu/edu-dotnet/csharp/Basics_summary.md

 - Boolean: bool, true, false
 - Numeric types
-    - Integral types: byte, short, ushort, int, uint, long, ulong
+    - Integral types: byte, sbyte, short, ushort, int, uint, long, ulong
-    - Floating point numbers: float, double, understand that these are *inprecise*.
+    - Floating point numbers: half, float, double, understand that these are *inprecise*.
 See [Floating point comparison](https://floating-point-gui.de/errors/comparison/) to understand why you should never use these to represent *money*.
     - Monetary types: decimal (16 bytes), allows *exact* representation of fractional numbers
 	- [String formatting](https://learn.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings)
 	- Special types for specific purposes can be found in [System.Numerics](https://learn.microsoft.com/en-us/dotnet/api/system.numerics?view=net-8.0)
 - Date and time: DateTime, TimeSpan, DateTimeOffset, DateOnly, TimeOnly
     - DateTime.Now <> DateTime.UtcNow
 	- [String formatting](https://learn.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings)
-	- TODO: NodaTime
+	- `DateTimeKind` determines if a `DateTime` instance uses local time or UTC time.
-	- TODO: DateTimeKind
+	- Use `Stopwatch` `GetTimestamp()` and `GetEllapsedTime(x)` when you need to track duration since start of the application.
+Never track duration with TimeStamp, since it will fail during summer/winter time changes.
-	- TODO: Stopwatch / GetTimestamp() / GetEllapsedTime
+	- Use [NodaTime](https://nodatime.org/) when you need more advanced date and time functionality.
 - char
 - string
     - Reference type, so it can contain `null`.